khetansarvesh/NLP/single_llm_sys.md

 <ins> Solution </ins> :
    - You can simply pass the input question and these 10 documents in an LLM to extract exact answer of the query
+   - You can improve this system by using techniques like
+      - 0 shot prompting / Learning
+      - 1 shot prompting / learning
+      - Few shot Prompting / Learning
+      - Dynamic Few Shots prompting / Learning